chris-sev/node-express-booklet/booklet.md

         res.send('Look!
 I am the home page!');
     });

 The `res.send` command will send this string to our user.
-This is a limited command since we aren't sending a full web page to our users.
-Hang tight, we'll get to the HTML and CSS soon.
+This is a limited command since we are only sending a little sentence to our user and not sending a full web page to our users.
+Hang tight though, we'll get to the HTML and CSS soon.

 Now once we start up our server using `node server.js` (or `nodemon server.js`), we can finally go into our browser and see our application at `http://localhost:8080`.